pwwang/cloudsh/README.md

 cloudsh complete --shell fish > ~/.config/fish/completions/cloudsh.fish
 ```

+Because of the latency when completing cloud paths, a message 'fetching ...' will be shown when completing cloud paths. `export CLOUDSH_COMPLETE_NO_FETCHING_INDICATOR=1` to disable it.

 ### Using a caching file for the completion to avoid latency when completing cloud paths

 ```bash